Caveat: most of this information is from 2006 and may be out of date. Also, I'm assuming basic familiarity with Hong Kong's geography.

 There are temples in various places around Hong Kong, and it can be pretty interesting to visit and take part in some of their traditions (e.g., fortune telling sticks).
 Two of the most accessible temples are Man Mo Temple on Hollywood Road in Sheung Wan (near Central) and the Tin Hau temple in Stanley.

 Hong Kong has some interesting alcoholic drinks not seen in the US.
 The most amazing is pineapple beer, which is awesomely cheap (sometimes less than HK$3 for a can!); Jolly Shandy is pretty good too, although it seems at least somewhat girly.
-I really enjoyed the pineapple beer when I was in Hong Kong for study abroad and I thought about bringing some back with me when I visited last summer until my view on the drink was changed forever when I noticed it's something like 0.5% alcohol.
+I really enjoyed the pineapple beer when I was studying abroad in Hong Kong and I thought about bringing some back with me when I returned to Hong Kong a few year later until my view on the drink was changed forever when I noticed it's something like 0.5% alcohol.
 Oh well — still cheap and tasty.

 You can find these drinks at most convenience stores (7-Eleven, Park 'n Shop, Wellcome, etc.).